wp-plugins/statsfc-table/readme.txt

 **1.2**: Opened up to UEFA Champions League and UEFA Europa League group stages groups.

 **1.2.1**: Tweaked error message.

+**1.3**: Updated to use the new API.
+Removed support for European competition groups for now.

 == Upgrade notice ==